Ground Zero: In Your House: Preliminary matches

-The first match of the pay-per-view was an "Indecent Proposal" match between Goldust (with Marlena) and Brian Pillman.
+The first match of the pay-per-view was an "Indecent Proposal" match between Goldust (with Marlena), and Brian Pillman.
 If Goldust won, Pillman would have to leave the WWF.
-If Pillman won, Marlena would become his personal assistant for 30 days.
-About 10 minutes into the match, Goldust performed his finishing move, the Curtain Call, but Pillman's arm flung to the side during the move which knocked down the referee.
+If Pillman won, Marlena would become his assistant for 30 days.
+About 10 minutes into the match, Goldust performed his finishing move, the Curtain Call, but Pillman's arm flung to the side during the move, which knocked down the referee.
 Goldust realized the referee was out and tried to revive him.
 Meanwhile, Marlena got up on the ring apron as Pillman regained his senses and approached her.
 Marlena attempted to hit Pillman with her purse but he blocked it, snatched it from her hands, and smacked Goldust in the head with it, temporarily knocking him out.
 The referee recovered as Pillman scored the pinfall.
 After the match, Pillman grabbed Marlena and escorted her towards the locker room.
 Color commentator Jerry Lawler got up from his chair and walked over to the ring to retrieve Marlena's purse, which he opened up to reveal a brick inside.
 As Goldust made his way backstage, Pillman was shown shoving Marlena into a car and speeding off just before Goldust could reach them.

 In the second match, Scott Putski faced off against Brian Christopher.
 A few minutes into the match, Christopher tossed Putski through the ropes to the outside of the ring.
 He then performed a diving crossbody but Putski injured his left knee when Christopher landed on him.
 Brian got back in the ring as the referee began a 10-count on Putski.
 Once the referee realized Putski would not make it back inside the ring in time, he went out to check on him and then stopped the match due to the injury and awarded the win to Christopher.

 The third match of the night was a Triple Threat match pitting Savio Vega (representing Los Boricuas), Faarooq (representing Nation of Domination) and Crush (representing Disciples of Apocalypse) against each other.
-At about the eleven-minute mark Crush clotheslined Vega over the top rope, then turned his attention to Faarooq by performing a Heart Punch to him.
+At about the eleven-minute mark, Crush clotheslined Vega over the top rope, then turned his attention to Faarooq by performing a Heart Punch to him.
 Before he could make the pin, Vega appeared behind Crush and delivered a spinning heel kick to the side of his head.
 While Faarooq was still suffering the effects of the punch, Vega covered Crush for the pinfall victory.